WardDeb/pudding/bioproject/{{ cookiecutter.project_slug }}/README.md

  - `WDIR`: The path to the actual working directory (where intermediate files will be stored).
  - `SMK_PROFILE`: Name of (or path to) a working [snakemake profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles).
  - `RESULTSDIR`: Technically not needed (can be left as `./`).
 In case output files are defined (under RFS), these are kept in sync in this directory.
 Idea is to have a low-weight 'end result' directory.
 That can easily be shared.
+Note that the actual results directory will be created inside RESULTSDIR and will be named `Results_{{ cookiecutter.project_slug }}`.

 # CONFIG